1nVitr0/plugin-vscode-blocksort/README.md

 - `defaultMultilevelDepth`: Default depth used for deep sorting.
   - Default: `-1` (infinite)
-- `askForMultilevelDepth`: Skip aksing for multilevel depth and always use `defaultMultilevelDepth`.
+- `askForMultilevelDepth`: Skip asking for multilevel depth and always use `defaultMultilevelDepth`.
   - Default: `true`
 - `indentIgnoreMarkers`: List of regex markers that when matched will result in ignoring the indentation of the current line.
 This is for example used for c-style `{` in a new line.
 The markers are always assumed to be at teh start of the line, but can be preceded by spaces and comments.
   - Default: `[]`